 - In Maine: Anthem Health Plans of Maine, Inc.

-- In Missouri (excluding 30 counties in the Kansas City area): Healthy Alliance® Life Insurance Company (HALIC); Anthem Insurance Companies, Inc. (AICI)
+- In Missouri (excluding 30 counties in the Kansas City metropolitan area): Healthy Alliance® Life Insurance Company (HALIC); Anthem Insurance Companies, Inc. (AICI)

 - In New Hampshire: Anthem Health Plans of New Hampshire, Inc.

-- In Virginia: Anthem Health Plans of Virginia, Inc. and its service area is all of Virginia except for the City of Fairfax, the Town of Vienna, and the area east of State Route 123. and its affiliated HMOs, HealthKeepers, Inc., Peninsula Health Care, Inc. and Priority Health Care, Inc.
+- In Virginia: Anthem Health Plans of Virginia, Inc. and its service area is all of Virginia except for the City of Fairfax, the Town of Vienna, and the area east of State Route 123. and its affiliated HMOs, HealthKeepers, Inc., Peninsula Health Care, Inc., and Priority Health Care, Inc.

-- In Wisconsin: Blue Cross Blue Shield of Wisconsin (BCBSWi), Anthem Insurance Companies, Inc. (AICI), or, for former Atrium Health Plan members, Compcare Health Services Insurance Company.
+- In Wisconsin: Blue Cross Blue Shield of Wisconsin (BCBSWi), Anthem Insurance Companies, Inc. (AICI) or, for former Atrium Health Plan members, Compcare Health Services Insurance Company.

 Anthem Disability Insurance